 EverQuest Next takes place in Norrath, the high fantasy land of its predecessors, EverQuest and EverQuest II.
 Although the lore will be different, there will be familiar places and people.

 Players can build anything they like (as long as customer service allows it) in multiple uniquely themed locations called biomes (current biomes include desert, tropical, tundra and old growth forest.)
 Creations can range from fantasy to sci-fi to modern and everything in between.
-SOE will host challenges inviting players to submit creations.
-Some competitions may be based on EverQuest art styles, and winning builds will have a permanent place in EverQuest Next.
+SOE has developed a Workshop program, inviting builders to collaborate on racial architecture styles for EverQuest Next.
+Eventually, player-created builds may appear in EQNext.

 Uses an active heads-up sort of combat (which has been compared to MOBA-style combat) with an 8-button hotkey configuration.
 Each class will have two weapon sets, and the weapon choice affects which combat abilities are available.
 NPCs will use highly intelligent "emergent AI" and will adapt to your combat tactics in order to keep you on your toes.